We believe in giving newborn babies the best chance for a happy and healthy life.

 We work fast to make sure your baby’s first visit to OCULA is fun and stress-free.
 We provide activities, toys and an optometrist who is a specialist in infant’s eyecare and is genuinely passionate about their health.
 The exam is non-invasive, and babies can be in their prams or on your lap throughout.
 We work around you to find the best time in between napping and feeding, and can always reschedule if it’s not their day.
 Mothers are always welcome to breastfeed in our clinic.

 If your infant has been diagnosed with an eye health issue, we work with Ophthalmologists and Paediatricians to create a management plan together, so your baby is in the best of hands.
-For follow up visits for any infant or for any children over three years old, an appointment fee may apply.
 Funding is available if you have a Community Services Card, so make sure to bring it to all your appointments.

 “Danielle works with us to find solutions to new challenges that arise with Asha.
 She always has ideas and advice and checks in on how things are progressing.
 She is incredibly professional and since first meeting with her we have always felt 100% secure in her knowledge and expertise.”